taliajmallo/wod20/README.md

 Huge thanks to these folks for their contributions:

+* This system was forked from the [V20 system] for Foundry by [Layman2501]
+* The below are copied from the [V20 system]'s credits:
   * This system is modified version of Rayji96 [foundry-V5] for Foundary
   * This sheet was initially based on the [boilerplate system] by @asacolips#1867
   * French localization started by @Lloyxide#6914
   * Help with french localization by [Lemantia]
   * Brazilian Portuguese localization started by [danielmalka]
   * German localization started by [tom959]
   * Spanish localization started by [erizocosmico]
   * Spanish localization help by [Musrha]
   * Icons used with permissions from [cftarbay]
   * Features improvements and custom roll table by [Veichassur]
   * Limited character sheet by [pedroboh]
   * Character sheet lock by [Varkal]
   * CSS improvements by [lipefl]
   * Incredible work on dot and box counters by [erizocosmico]
   * Refactors and enhancements by [bmgraves]
   * Partial HTML, character types, migrations, bugfixes, and refactors by [Dakayl]
   * In-chat willpower rerolling started by [thalissas]
   * Adding blood potency bonus to discipline rolls by [MarkusOzgur]
   * Feedback and fixes by [eisenfuchs]

 [Foundry Shield 0.8.8]: https://img.shields.io/badge/Foundry-0.8.8-informational
 [Foundry URL]: https://foundryvtt.com